Karel Sedláček

-Karel Sedláček (born 17 February 1979) is a Czech darts player.
+Karel Sedláček (born 17 February 1979) is a Czech professional darts player who competes in Professional Darts Corporation (PDC) events.
+Nicknamed "Evil Charlie", he reached the last 16 at both the 2014 BDO World Trophy and the 2020 Players Championship Finals.
+He is a three-time quarter-finalist on the PDC European Tour, and made his first ranking PDC semi-final at Players Championship 16 in 2024.

+Sedláček has represented Czechia at the PDC World Cup of Darts, reaching the quarter-finals in 2025 alongside Petr Křivka.

+Early and personal life

+Sedláček began playing darts at 15 after receiving darts equipment from a classmate, and started playing in tournaments two years later.
+After serving in the military, he began playing darts again.

+Outside of darts, Sedláček runs a gas warehouse in Trutnov.

 Career

+Sedláček's nickname, "Evil Charlie", derives from a spectator having shouted "To je zlej Kája!" ("That's evil, Charlie!") after he defeated an opponent heavily in a league match.

+BDO

-Sedláček qualified for the 2014 BDO World Darts Championship playing Paul Hogan in the preliminary round, losing 1–3.
-He qualified for the 2014 BDO World Trophy, won in the first round 6–1 over Robbie Green, then lost in the last 16 to Paul Jennings 2–7.
+Sedláček qualified for the 2014 BDO World Darts Championship playing Paul Hogan in the preliminary round, losing 3–1.
+He qualified for the 2014 BDO World Trophy, won in the first round 6–1 over Robbie Green, then lost in the last 16 to Paul Jennings 7–2.
 He qualified for the 2015 BDO World Darts Championship, playing Paul Coughlin in the preliminary round; he won 3–2.
-He lost 1–3 to Glen Durrant in the first round, with the highest average - 99.58 - in all the first round matches, and the third-highest average for a match loser in Lakeside history.
+He lost to Glen Durrant 3–1 in the first round, despite having the highest average, 99.58, of all the first round matches, and the third-highest losing average in Lakeside history.